JBattles1/cs310-gradle-hello-world/README.md

 # Jacksonville State University
 File: cs-gradle-hello-world

+# Project Details
+This project was assigned in my CS 310 Software Engineering class.
+This is a basic project intended to introduce beginner topics involing gradle and github repositories.
+A simple message saying "Hello World" shows up in the terminal after the program is exectuted.
+The major purpose is to see how gradle and github work, as well as the unit and acceptance tests, such as JaCoCo.

+# Skills Developed
+    *Gradle
+    *Github Repositories
+    *Running diagnostic tests

 # Hello World
 This repository will allow you to build your first Java project of the semester, including unit and acceptance tests, using Gradle as the build tool.